 I was enthralled and completely obsessed with the idea of traveling.
 Raised by a single father, and well, the vegan, wandering-soul that he is, it's no surprise I turned out the way I did.
 Health food and optimism was pushed down my throat which I am now incredibly grateful for.

 Fast forward to college, and things are different.
 I'm working through those emotions but now in a healthier way: through therapy.
 And I decide I need a change.
 I've always been a motivation to myself, I wake myself out of dumb moments and work myself through painful ones.
 At the end of the day, I believe you are your number one motivator.
 If you don't trust in yourself why should anyone else?
 I grew antsy to fulfill these passions.
 I wanted, no, needed to travel.
-I began looking at study abroad programs.
+So, I started looking at study abroad programs.
 I signed up for just about every program in Africa with high hopes.
 My dad just about had a heart attack.
 Not a fan of his only daughter heading to this continent solo I guess, so I scaled back and looked into other programs.
 Believe it or not Semester At Sea was shown to me on my Instagram at one point as I was searching through people's travel photos.
 Semester At Sea, besides being the most incredible program to exist ever in this world (too much?), is an eye opening experience where you live on a ship for 4 months and dock in approx. 14 countries (give or take, it changes often).
 I chose obviously the program choice that would go to Africa at some point and my dad gave me the okay.

-When he was my age, my father decided to set sail around the world on his own, using the stars and some maps to navigate his way around.
+When he was my age, my dad decided to set sail around the world on his own, using the stars and some maps to navigate his way around.
 At the time his mother, my grandmother, thought he was absolutely insane but no one could stop him from pursuing his dreams.
 Starting off in Tahiti, he finished the trip in Hawaii where he met my mother.
 Thus I was born and raised in Hawaii.

 Semester At Sea is where I became more confident in being able to travel the world and it became my norm for 4-5 months.
 I grew used to the chaos, the food, the cultures, the people and loved every second of it.
 I decided to make a new pact with myself as well: to be able to travel solo as a woman and prove to other young girls that they are capable of doing anything.
 And within a year after the program ended I took off and did just that.
-I took on France, Switzerland, Germany and Italy on my own and worked through some tough emotions on what came next for me.
+I took on France, Switzerland, Germany and Italy on my own and worked through some tough emotions and what I wanted next for me.
 Eat, pray, lovin' every minute of it.
 Some days I doubted myself but that only made me want to prove myself wrong and break out of that comfort zone I grew so fond of.
 I wanted to motivate myself to become the person I knew I could be.
 I often wondered...Why do we limit ourselves?
 At what point does that start to happen?
 It bothered me that it was such a norm for us.

-Welcome to Backpacking Bee xx
+Welcome to Backpacking Bee.